LaunchCodeEducation/java-web-development/src/chapters/sql-part1/studio.rst

 type would I use?*

 For example, if the ``movie`` object has a ``title`` and a ``director`` field, you would expect both of these data types to be ``String``.
-Similarly the year the movie was released would be stored as an integer.
+Similarly, the year the movie was released would be stored as an integer.
 This conceptual overlap between databases and Java objects is very useful, and we will explore this further in the class on *Object-Relational Mapping* (ORM).